 Where do they work?

-Dramatherapists have to complete a Masters level qualification and register with the HCPC.
-They work with adults, children and adolescents in settings such as NHS mental health services, schools, colleges, private practice and clinics.
+Dramatherapists have to complete a Masters level qualification and training and register with the HCPC.
+They work with adults, children and adolescents in settings such as NHS mental health services, schools, colleges, private practice, forensic settings and clinics.

 Who do they work with?

-Dramatherapists work with a wide range of psychological and mental health needs including trauma, addiction, eating disorders, depression, anxiety, personality disorders, emotional, behavioural and social communication difficulties and neuro-developmental disorders such as Autistic Spectrum Disorder.
+Dramatherapists work with adults, children and adolescents with a wide range of psychological and mental health needs including trauma, addiction, eating disorders, depression, anxiety, personality disorders, psychosis, emotional-behavioural and social communication difficulties and neuro-developmental disorders such as Autistic Spectrum Disorder.